Getting Warmer on Wellness Tech

 Because they know everything, of course, Google recognizes the potential for this holistic, around-the-clock approach to backfire by pummeling users with notifications that eventually become white noise.
 Similar to the rules-engine built into the mHealth platform we helped develop, Google is taking a “conversational” approach to notifications that will also consolidate messaging to prevent overload.
 Based on data from a pilot program for the wellness tech platform we worked on, we know this can make a meaningful difference in crossing the effectiveness hurdle.

 White Hot Potential

 Will Google be able to reach the promised land in their quest to bring an effective health and wellness app mainstream?
-Based on our experience and the considerable advantage of their scale, AI expertise and general all-knowing prowess, I think it’s a good bet.
-Privacy concerns aside, I see Google’s involvement as a net positive for the advancement of AI as a powerful tool in population health initiatives and eventual clinical applications.
+Based on our experience and the considerable advantage of their scale, AI expertise, and general all-knowing prowess, I think it’s a good bet.
+Privacy concerns aside, I see Google’s involvement in wellness tech as a net positive for the advancement of AI as a powerful tool in population health initiatives and eventual clinical applications.
 After all, we didn’t come this far for nothing!